clivetong/Talks/QuickDiveIntoNoSQL/README.md

 ### Extended over time

-- column stores
+- column stores (emphasis on read)
 - CTEs to allow you to simulate graphs
 - simulate because you have to formulate some of the harder questions into code
-- Contrast with PostgreSQL and its many extensions
+- PostgreSQL and its many extensions

 ---